 Public schools in Pittsburgh

 Pittsburgh’s public schools generally have a good reputation, though naturally some outperform others.
 Since school attendance is assigned based on residential zones, it’s a good idea to do thorough research before deciding where to live.
 If unsure about a school, parents should check its Pennsylvania System of School Assessment (PSSA) score, which measures reading, writing, mathematics and science achievements.

 Charter and magnet schools

 Like public schools, charter and magnet schools receive state funding.
 However, they are generally considered to be more culturally diverse, offering a more personalised education.
-Charter schools follow the state curriculum but are self-managed, meaning they are typically more innovative and flexible than traditional public schools.
+Charter schools follow the state curriculum but are self-managed, meaning they are typically more innovative and flexible in their teaching styles than traditional public schools.
 Magnet schools, on the other hand, have specialised curricula in fields such as the arts, science and languages.

 Magnet schools offering language immersion are a decent substitute for the lack of international schools in Pittsburgh.
 These schools are not bilingual but do teach a foreign language daily.
 From Pre-K to Grade 5, there are various schools offering this programme for Mandarin, Spanish and French.
 From Grade 6 onwards, students at these schools usually continue at the Obama Academy of International Studies, which teaches the International Baccalaureate.

 Private schools in Pittsburgh

 There are a number of private schools in Pittsburgh offering a high standard of education.
 These schools are often based on alternative education models, such as Montessori or Waldorf, or are religious schools.